alext-sap/lx-collabo/style_guide/template/abbrev_and_acronym.md

 !!!
 Note

 In this guide, abbreviations are distinguished from acronyms.
 An abbreviation is a shortened form of a word or phrase such as "abbr." (abbreviation), "Ph.D."
 (Philosophy of Doctor), and "FYI" (For your information).
-An acronym is a word formed by combining the initial letters of a multipart name such as "ABAP" (Advanced Business Application Programming"), "WWW" (World Wide Web), and "UN" (United Nations).
+An acronym is a word formed by combining the initial letters of a multipart name such as "ABAP" (Advanced Business Application Programming"), "WWW" (World Wide Web), and "UN" (United Nations). change

 ## Abbreviations

 * Do not use an abbreviation in translation unless absolutely necessary.